Adult Lectures, Tours and Concerts

 Balboa Park History Stroll Ever wonder how Balboa Park was named?
 What structures stood in various locations in 1915?
 Who were some of the individuals who helped shape the landscape and built environment, and what did they originally envision it to look like?
 Were the buildings in the Park today, copies or interpretations of real structures in other parts of the world?
 What elements changed to prepare the Park for the 2nd Exposition in 1935?
 Learn these trivia tidbits and more on this one hour walking tour along the Park's main street, with offshoots to locales with forgotten stories to reveal.
 History Center Program Manager Gabe Selak leads this easy paced stroll through the Park revealing many of the intriguing aspects of its past, its endearing present, and exciting future.

-Progress of Man Stroll In 1935, San Diego citizens pulled themselves up out of the doldrums of the Depression by hosting a 2 year exposition that celebrated Progress of Man.
+1935 Progress of Man Walking Tour In 1935, San Diego citizens pulled themselves up out of the doldrums of the Depression by hosting a 2 year exposition that celebrated Progress of Man.
 Intriguing exhibitions highlighted advances made in water, electricity, transportation and more.
 The Pan-America Plaza featured unique experiences from major corporations like Ford, Firestone, and Standard Oil Company to name a few.
 Learn about the movers and shakers who put the exposition together in just 5 short months, opening San Diego up to the world.
 Remarkably between 7 and 9 million people, including celebrities like Betty Davis, Sallie Rand, Mae West, poured through the Exposition's gates, in the heart of the Depression, to see its varied attractions.

 Beginning in April 2014: